On this page

 Scaling up to greater storage capacity requires sufficient time to prepare and copy data to new disks.
 Automatic scaling might not occur when a cluster receives a burst of high-speed write activity, such as a bulk insert.
 To reduce the risk of running out of disk storage, cluster managers should plan to scale up clusters in advance of bulk inserts and other instances of high-speed write activity.

-Automatic scaling works on General tier clusters but not on the Low-CPU or Local NVMe SSD tier clusters.
+Automatic scaling works on General and Low-CPU tier clusters but not on Local NVMe SSD tier clusters.

 If the next lowest cluster tier is within your Minimum Cluster Size range, Atlas scales the cluster down to the next lowest tier if both of the following are true for all nodes in the cluster: